katzenpost/katzenpost/docs/specs/pki.rst

 ====================

    The wire protocol is built using HTTP.
-The following URLs for publishing and retrieving are constructed using SERVER and EPOCH where SERVER is the address of the Directory Authority server and EPOCH is the integery indicating the epoch as described in section "2.
+The following URLs for publishing and retrieving are constructed using ``SERVER`` and ``EPOCH`` where SERVER is the address of the Directory Authority server and EPOCH is the monotonically increasing integer indicating the epoch as described in section "2.
 Overview of Mix PKI Interaction".

 5.1.
 Retrieving a directory
 ---------------------------